isomerpages/sndgo-corp/_about-smart-nation/Transforming SG Through Technology.md

 ![Alt text for image on Isomer site](/images/abt-smart-nation/Strategic_National_Projects.jpg)

-Find out more about our Strategic National Projects [here](/initiatives/strategic-national-projects).
+Click on the link to find out more about our [Strategic National Projects](/initiatives/strategic-national-projects).